Testing stimulated emission photon directions: Conclusions and further work

 \section{Conclusions and further work}

-There were proposed various tests for photon direction of stimulated emission, one of them should be soon performed to update this article.
-There were also presented many arguments based on CPT symmetry that direction should be from target to laser, which is the opposite than textbook explanation.

-The further work depends on the result of the proposed test: \begin{itemize} \item $(\leftarrow)$ as required by CPT symmetry should lead to many new applications to explore, like the one listed above, \item $(\rightarrow)$ would indicate macroscopic violation of CPT symmetry, requiring further investigation of its details. \end{itemize}
+There were proposed various ways to search for negative radiation pressure, CPT analog of emission, the safest with synchrotron radiation, which is planned to be tested in some future.
+The further work depends on the result: \begin{itemize} \item obtaining it as required by CPT symmetry should lead to many new applications to explore, like the ones listed above, \item its lack would indicate macroscopic violation of CPT symmetry, requiring further investigations of its details. \end{itemize}